hypersoft/pointer-stack/README.md

 #### Core Allocator
-The core allocator manages data allocation, and streamlines the process of tracking the number of distributed allocation units by providing an interal API.
+The core allocator manages data allocation, and streamlines the process of tracking the number of distributed allocation units by providing an internal API.

    00. pointer\_stack\_initialize_allocation